romrell4/prototyping-server/README.md

 that you select before creating a new widget.
 Here are the descriptions about each of those fields:

 1. **Widget Name**: This will be the name that the widget will be associated with in all three applications.
 It will be used in all of the following scenarios:
-  1. Test
+    * The widgets selection box of the server GUI
+    * The widget's code on the server (e.g. `widgets.widget_name.speak(...)`).
+For more details, see the [widget code](#widget-code-details) section
+    * The Android app's drop-down list to select a widget to display
+    * The AR app's banner after scanning a widget
 2. **Widget Type**: This type is used by the Android app to determine what UI should be displayed on the phone screen.
+It will also be used to create a template for the code that includes the functions that a widget of that type typically uses.
+3. **Photo ID**: This ID will be used to determine the photo that will be displayed on the Android app, and will also be used by the AR app to identify the widget that is being scanned.

+### Modification Buttons

+At the bottom of the GUI, there are two buttons
+1. **Save**: This button will send attribute changes to firebase (such as the widget type or photo ID), as well as overwriting the local file containing the widget's code.
+2. **Delete**: This button will delete the widget from firebase, as well as deleting the local file containing the widget's code.

 ## Widget Code Details

+TODO